chuembucket/charliehuemmler.xyz/portfolio.md

 ### _MUSA 8000_ Practicum

-During my Practicum project, my team and I worked with the City of El Paso Capital Improvements Department to construct a latent bus ridership demand model and an interactive app.
+During my Practicum project, my team and I worked with the City of El Paso Capital Improvements Department to construct a latent bus ridership demand model and interactive app.
 This app enabled them to reconfigure their local bus network to better integrate with the newly constructed Sun Metro bus rapid transit system.

 <img src="images/sunmetoapp.png?raw=true"/>